flintlib/flint/doc/source/acb_theta.rst

 ===============================================================================

-This module provides methods for the numerical evaluation of theta functions in any dimension `g`.
+This module provides methods for the numerical evaluation of theta functions in any dimension `g\geq 1`.
 The algorithms will be detailed in the forthcoming paper [EK2023]_.
 In the case `g=1`, we rely on, but also improve on functionality from :ref:`acb_modular.h <acb-modular>`.